-WHEREAS, on September 1, and continued to September 8, 2021, the Snohomish County Council held a public hearing on the buildable lands Procedures Report recommended by the SCT Steering Committee;
+WHEREAS, on , the Snohomish County Council held a public hearing on the buildable lands Procedures Report recommended by the SCT Steering Committee;

-NOW, THEREFORE ON MOTION, the Snohomish County Council adopts the Procedures Report titled "Recommended Methodology and Work Program for a Buildable Lands Analysis for Snohomish County and its Cities (Updated with Technical Supplement Approved by the Snohomish County Tomorrow Steering Committee on June 24, 2020)", and attached to this motion as Exhibit A.
+NOW, THEREFORE ON MOTION: The Snohomish County Council adopts the Procedures Report titled "Recommended Methodology and Work Program for a Buildable Lands Analysis for Snohomish County and its Cities (Updated with Technical Supplement Approved by the Snohomish County Tomorrow Steering Committee on June 24, 2020)", and attached to this motion as Exhibit A.

-PASSED this 8th day of September, 2021.
+PASSED this day of , 2021.